PeterGarvanski/PetersDealership/README.md

 **Additional:**

 - **Codeanywhere:** My Integrated Development Environment.
-- **Git and Github:** Used Git for source code managment and github for version control.
+- **Git and Github:** Used Git for source code management and github for version control.
 - **GitPages:** For deployment of my website.

 ## Testing